concy777/EBI-Assessment/README.md

 DELETE /persons/{id}

 Useful curl commands to test.
 It can be tested with swagger also: https://localhost:8443/swagger-ui.html

 Using the Dockerfile create the Docker image.
-From the directory of Dockerfile - docker build . -t ebi-docker
+From the directory of Dockerfile :

+docker build . -t ebi-docker

-Run the Docker image (users-mysql) created in #4. docker build . -t ebi-docker
+Run the Docker image (ebi-docker) created.

+docker build . -t ebi-docker

 Useful Docker commands